561.876.8077 cpr@thehometrust.com

 The conundrum for too many professionals is they want the Hermès client to respond to their marketing like it’s a Domino’s Pizza.
 It doesn’t work that way.

 It took decades for Chanel, Cartier, Hermès, and other luxury brands to build their pristine reputations because they used print.
-Today, they’ve all moved to digital marketing
+Today, they’ve all moved to digital marketing because it allows them to focus on those with wealth, accelerate the impact at a faster speed, and reinforce desire for their brand at a lower cost.

 You can accelerate your ascendance with targeted marketing technology.